Jim Rockford: Reception

 In 1999, TV Guide ranked him # 25 on its 50 Greatest TV Characters of All Time list.
 AOL TV named him one of TV's Smartest Detectives.

-References in other media
+In other media

 The detective story writer Stuart M. Kaminsky has written two books with Jim Rockford as the main character, entitled The Green Bottle and The Devil on My Doorstep.

 In "Ruskie Business", an episode of the television series Veronica Mars, Logan Echolls calls the titular character "Rockford", referencing Jim Rockford.